droppedbars/Brand-Marker/readme.txt

 1. Click 'Plugins > Add New'
 1. Search for 'Brand-Marker'
-1. Activate Brand-Mark from your Plugins page
+1. Activate Brand Marker from your Plugins page
-1. Click 'Settings > Brand Settings'
+1. Click 'Settings > Brand Marker'
 1. Enter in your brands that require trademark symbols, select the trademark symbol and click 'Save Changes'

 = Through WordPress.org =